 A stunning small accent tree which features narrow bamboo-like foliage that emerges bright red turning darker in the summer, an extremely fine textural effect, also dazzling fall color, relatively open habit is graceful

-Beni Otake Japanese Maple has attractive dark red foliage which emerges red in spring.
+Beni Otake Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive dark red deciduous foliage which emerges red in spring.
 The small deeply cut ferny palmate leaves are highly ornamental and turn an outstanding crimson in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Beni Otake Japanese Maple is an open deciduous tree with a strong central leader and a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.